Beijing has denied taking political hostages. Experts say the fates of two Canadians suggest otherwise

 Spavor and Kovrig are not the only foreigners held in China on espionage charges.

-Friday marks a year since the detention of Cheng Lei, an Australian citizen who worked as an business anchor for China's state broadcaster CGTN.
+Friday marks a year since the detention of Cheng Lei, an Australian citizen who worked as a business anchor for China's state broadcaster CGTN.
 She was formally arrested in February on suspicion of "illegally supplying state secrets overseas."
 As with the two Michaels, authorities have not provided details concerning the accusations.

 Australian Foreign Minister Marise Payne said in a statement Friday that Canberra remained "seriously concerned" about Cheng's detention and welfare.